GabiTulba/TJCTF2018-Write-ups/Nothing But Everything/Nothing But Everything.md

 <br>

 **Bingo!** <br>
-Now we now the encryption mechanism so we just need to write some clever script that decrypts everything.<br><br>
+Now we know the encryption mechanism so we just need to write some clever script that decrypts everything.<br><br>

 ## Decrypting the files:
-I chose python's os module, and a DFS algorithm to decrypt the files, I put the extracted archive in a folder named `Encrypted` which is in the same directory as the script, the output is the folder named `Decrypted`.<br>
+I chose python's `os` module, and a DFS algorithm to decrypt the files, I put the extracted archive in a folder named `Encrypted` which is in the same directory as the script, the output is the folder named `Decrypted`.<br>
 Since the code is self explanatory, I won't explain it any further:
 ```python
 import os